DenisaDumitrascu23/RazboiCarti-War-Card-Game---LAN-Multiplayer-in-C-/README.md

-# RazboiCarti War Card Game -LAN Multiplayer in C#
+# War Card Game -LAN Multiplayer in C#

 RazboiCarti is a C# WinForms application that implements the classic card game War, extended with LAN multiplayer support.
 The project demonstrates object-oriented programming principles, real-time client-server communication, and UI interaction.
 The game allows two players to compete over a local network: